mikrasilnikov/vine/README.ENG.md

 All of this makes many DJs rely on charts and selections often making sounding of the former derivative.

-### How Title solves these problems?
+### How Vine solves these problems?
-- Title downloads previews from specified period and enables user to evaluate them offline.
+- Vine downloads previews from specified period and enables user to evaluate them offline.
-- Title allows to blacklist labels in order to ignore obviously bad content.
+- Vine allows to blacklist labels in order to ignore obviously bad content.
-- Title maintains a database of processed music and does not download same track multiple times (see remark on deduplication below).
+- Vine maintains a database of processed music and does not download same track multiple times (see remark on deduplication below).

 ### Ok.
 How to try the thing?